Breast Reduction in Austin

 Often times breast reduction can be covered by medical insurance with preoperative clearance.
 The procedure lasts roughly 3 hours and patients report speedy recovery at just 1 week.
 Schedule a consultation to find out if the lollipop breast reduction is right for you.

-Dr. Hall's goal is to provide a safe and comfortable procedure for every patient.
+Jeffery W. Hall, M.D.'s goal is to provide a safe and comfortable procedure for every patient.
 However, no medical procedure is without risk.
-Dr. Hall will discuss potential complications from anesthesia or possible allergic reactions to medications prior to your surgery.
+Jeffery W. Hall, M.D. will discuss potential complications from anesthesia or possible allergic reactions to medications prior to your surgery.
 Some discomfort and swelling are to be expected following the procedure.
 Other risks include scarring, infection, changes to nipple or breast sensitivity, bleeding, blood clots or improper healing of the incision.
 In some cases, patients may experience contour and shape distortion, discoloration or pigmentation changes, damage to nerves or blood vessels, breast asymmetry, fluid accumulation or excessive firmness.
 Potentially, patients may have difficulty breast feeding if they become pregnant.

 Most patients recover quickly and can return to light-duty tasks the next day.
 Expect to resume your usual activities and and be back on the job within a week.
 Full recovery takes 4 to 6 weeks and, while incision lines will never be invisible, they will fade substantially over the first year.

 Swelling and some discomfort are to be expected.
-Dr. Hall will provide specific instructions on medications, cleaning, dressing and bandages used in the recovery process.
+Jeffery W. Hall, M.D. will provide specific instructions on medications, cleaning, dressing and bandages used in the recovery process.
 A follow-up visit will be scheduled usually for 1–2 weeks after surgery.
 Contact us today for a consultation.
 We are located at 300 Beardsley Lane, Bldg.
 C, Suite 101, Austin, Texas 78746